CCT-token/free-proprietary-software-community/README.md

 ###### This particular model motivates our Community: ######
 ***
 # Free Proprietary Software Community
-:wavy_dash: a community with sub-communitues and no central system for those sub-communities.
+:wavy_dash: a community with sub-communitues and no central system for those sub-communities :wavy_dash: